openframeworks/ofSite/_documentation/graphics/ofImage_.markdown

 _inlined_description: _

 This saves the image to the ofBuffer passed with the image quality specified by compressionLevel.

+Parameters:
+buffer ofBuffer to save image to. compressionLevel The ofImageQualityType.